-After whirlwind historic visit, Pope leaving Iraq for Rome
+After historic whirlwind visit, Pope leaves Iraq for Rome

 BAGHDAD (AP) — Pope Francis on Monday wrapped up his historic whirlwind tour of Iraq that sought to bring hope to the country’s marginalized Christian minority with a message of coexistence, forgiveness and peace.

-The pontiff and his traveling delegation were to be seen off with a farewell ceremony at the Baghdad airport, from where he will leave for Rome following a four-day papal visit that has covered five provinces across Iraq.
+The pontiff and his traveling delegation were seen off with a farewell ceremony at the Baghdad airport, from where he left for Rome following a four-day papal visit that has covered five provinces across Iraq.

+As the pope’s plane took off, Iraqi President Barham Salih was at hand on the tarmac, waving goodbye.

-At every turn, Francis urged Iraqis to embrace diversity — from Najaf in the south, where he held a historic face-to-face meeting with powerful Shiite cleric Grand Ayatollah Ali al-Sistani, to Nineveh to the north, where he met with Christian victims of the Islamic State group’s terror and heard their testimonies of survival.
+At every turn of his trip, Francis urged Iraqis to embrace diversity — from Najaf in the south, where he held a historic face-to-face meeting with powerful Shiite cleric Grand Ayatollah Ali al-Sistani, to Nineveh to the north, where he met with Christian victims of the Islamic State group’s terror and heard their testimonies of survival.

+The pontiff’s visit witnessed scenes unimaginable in war-ravaged Iraq just a few years ago.

+In Iraq’s south, Francis convened a meeting of Iraqi religious leaders in the deserts near a symbol of the country’s ancient past — the 6,000-year-old ziggurat in the Plains of Ur, also thought to be the birthplace of Abraham, the biblical patriarch revered by Jews, Christians and Muslims.
+The gathering brought religious representatives across the country rarely seen together, from Muslims, Christians, Yazidis and Mandaeans.
+The joint appearance by figures from across Iraq’s sectarian spectrum was almost unheard-of, given their communities’ often bitter divisions.

 People gathered in crowds to catch a glimpse of the pope wherever he went, fueling coronavirus concerns.
 Few wore facemasks, especially during Francis’ stops in northern Iraq on Sunday.
 That day ended with an open-air mass in a stadium that drew nearly 10,000 people.
 Security was tight and most events were strictly controlled.